ACB Resource Page

 recently created a guide aimed to inform students with disabilities on their rights and opportunities in higher education, and serve as a central list of college help resources for disabled students, including assistive technologies (sites, apps, software).

-You can view their full list of resources HERE.
+You can view the full list of resources at the BestColleges.com website.

 Perkins School for the Blind